VoodooI2C/VoodooI2C/Documentation/GPIO Pinning.md

     - If the Group equals "E", then the GPIO Pin Number equals the Pad Number + 96
     - If the Group equals "F", then the GPIO Pin Number equals the Pad Number + 120
     - If the Group equals "G", then the GPIO Pin Number equals the Pad Number + 144

-- the format is "GPDX_IRQ", where X stands for a number.
-In that case the decimal GPIO Pin Number is X + 144 + 8

 Now convert each of the GPIO Pin Numbers to their hexadecimal values (for instance using Calculator.app).
 These are your hexadecimal Candidate GPIO Pin numbers.
 Write these down.